nutellinoit/laradock-crudbooster/README.md

 php artisan crudbooster:install
 ```

-You will be asked if you have set up your credentials db, date "yes"
+You will be asked if you have set up your credentials db, type "yes"

 ```bash